Laugharne/solana_token_extensions/markdown/default_account_state.md

 const decimals = 9;

 const ixInitializeMint = createInitializeMintInstruction(
-	pkMint.publicKey,           // The mint's public key
+	kpMint.publicKey,           // The mint's public key
-	decimals,                   // Number of decimal places for the token (e.g., 9 for a fungible token) pkMintAuthority.publicKey,  // Public key of the mint authority (who can mint tokens) pkMintAuthority.publicKey,  // Public key of the freeze authority (who can freeze/unfreeze accounts) TOKEN_2022_PROGRAM_ID       // Program ID for Token 2022 (required for extensions) );
+	decimals,                   // Number of decimal places for the token (e.g., 9 for a fungible token) kpMintAuthority.publicKey,  // Public key of the mint authority (who can mint tokens) kpMintAuthority.publicKey,  // Public key of the freeze authority (who can freeze/unfreeze accounts) TOKEN_2022_PROGRAM_ID       // Program ID for Token 2022 (required for extensions) );
 ```